pdenno/owl-db-tools/README.md

 ### `resource-ids`

 `resource-ids` (in the core namespace) takes one argument, the database connection and returns a vector of resource IDs (namespaced keyword).

-### `sources`

-`sources` (in the core namespace) takes one required argument, the database connection and returns a map of  information about sources read.

-An optional boolean keyword argument `:l2s` (meaning 'long to short') can be specified to return a simple map of resource URI strings (the map keys) to short-names used as the namespaces of keyword resource IDs.

 ### `schema-attributes`